hbowie/softdevbigideas/ideas/Glossary.md

 feature
 :	One element of a product that can be described, developed and demonstrated with some degree of independence from other such elements.

+iteration
+:	A short, regular cycle (usually 1 - 4 weeks) for producing working software; also known as a "sprint".

 process
 :	The regular, repeated steps followed by a development team as they engage in their work.